 CUTEC Grace is in her fourth year studying manufacturing engineering.
 Grace has been getting involved in the startup community by volunteering at a Bristol based company, researching printed heater circuits.
 After completing Code First:Girls Grace is now beginning to code web apps and in the future … [Read more...] about Grace Copplestone

-Katie’s expertise is in working with people at all levels across the organisation to develop the skills and behaviours needed to successfully grow the business.
+Katie’s expertise is in working with people at all levels across the organisation to develop the skills and behaviours needed to successfully grow their business.
 Prior to running her own consultancy, she worked in the careers service, the telecoms industry and the chemical sciences.
 She was … [Read more...] about Katie Bardes, Communications Workshop

 Rich Morales is a PhD student in the Centre for Strategy and Performance at Cambridge University where he studies strategy, innovation, and management systems in firms focused on public sector product-service delivery.
 He is on the faculty of the Department of Systems Engineering at the US Military … [Read more...] about Colonel Rich Morales, i-Teams Deputy Programme Director (2010-2012)